Molitany/C-Auto-Prototype/README.md

 If there are already prototypes it will update them accordingly, for example if the parameters for functions were updated.

+It is also possible to enable or disable the header functionality if it to the users desire.

 ### DEMO
 The result without using a header:
 ![](./Images/No_Header.gif)